jonathan-neugber/cake-lazytranslations/README.md

 A CakePHP 3 plugin that overrides the default `__` translation function to enable lazy evaluation.

+## Preface

+For now this is only a prototype/proof of concept.

 ## Use case

 Let's say you define some translations in a configuration file which is loaded in the `bootstrap.php`.